How To: Work with Plastic Pipe

-Plastic pipe requires a minimum of tools and experience.
+Plastic pipe (commonly referred to as PVC) requires a minimum of tools and experience.
 If you can use a tape measure and a hacksaw, you can probably cut, fit, and fasten plastic pipe.

 There are a variety of types of plastic pipe on the market, most of which are joined using a glue-like solvent that, when applied to the pipe, actually dissolves the surface and fuses the pipe and fitting, producing a bond not unlike that of a metal weld but without requiring any heat.

-Cutting the pipe to length.
+There are numerous ways to cut plastic pipe.
 For some rigid plastic pipe you can use a tubing cutter, though a hacksaw will cut it easily as well.
 Be sure the cuts are square.
 Remove any ragged edges from the inside and outside of the cut, using a utility knife or plumber’s tape (an emery cloth sold in narrow strips).

 Don’t remove so much material from the pipe that the fitting becomes liable to leak.
 To be sure, check the fit of each pipe into a fitting.
 It should be snug; if the pipe is loose or slides easily, try another fitting or cut another piece of pipe.